 Many local governments budget every two years, and many have a five-year capital budget cycle that cannot be easily repurposed at the scale this proposed regulation would require.
-Mandating compliance to start January 1, 2024, for a proposed regulation that would require significant and immediate investment and allocation from local agency budgets for the preconstruction, site preparation, and coordination with energy providers is simply unattainable.
+Mandating compliance to start January 1, 2024, or even January 1, 2027 for rural agencies such as ours, for a proposed regulation that would require significant and immediate investment and allocation from local agency budgets for the preconstruction, site preparation, and coordination with energy providers is simply unattainable.